markjamesm/markjamesm.github.io/_posts/2021-01-04-why-learning-fsharp-2021.md

         | false -> LoginRoutine()
 ```

+Since the function has been marked with the rec (recursive) keyword, it will continue to call itself until the match returns true.
+This eliminates the need for using a while loop while keeping our method immutable.

 In addition, its important to note that F# executes code from the top down which I find makes following program flow much easier.
 Despite this, I did run into a few compiler errors until I got the hang of the execution flow and making sure to put functions in the proper order.

 ## The Bad